-From the beginning our missions ministry, formerly Mission Del Caribe 501(c)(3), has walked hand in hand with the native pastors to serve their communities and nations.
+From the beginning our missions ministry, formerly established as Mission Del Caribe 501(c)(3), has walked hand in hand with the native pastors and ministers to serve their communities and nations.
 Our founder entrusted his life to native ministers in some of the world’s hardest and remote regions.
 It’s akin in many ways to that fellowship that is born when serving a war together.
 These guys are our “Foxhole Buddies!”
 What is a “Foxhole?”
 In a physical war it is something that soldiers dug and hid in to lessen the chance of them getting hit by a bullet and/or blown up by a mortar

 .
 It is no less in our spiritual warfare.
 It’s a bond unbreakable.
 Pastor Jedidiah says, “A true Native Pastor can share my “Foxhole” anytime!”

 The Cave At Adullam was a “Foxhole” to David and his small band of misfits.
 It was originally a stronghold referred to in the Old Testament, near the town of Adullam, where future King David sought refuge from King Saul.
 David wrote Psalm 142 while in that “Foxhole” – we read: ‘A Maskil of David, when he was in the cave.
 A prayer. ‘ It was at this very place where a Band of Men enjoined themselves into his divine calling.
 They were a special band of those in distress, in debt and those deeply bitter in their souls.
 In that “Foxhole” David became Commander over them and they became his Mighty Men, his men of Valor and his Valiant Warriors who would usher him into his destiny.